sixthkrum/opengl-maze-game/README.md

 Run the makefile to compile the project and make an executable

+make options: clean and fresh. "clean" removes the objects and the executable. "fresh" cleans and rebuilds.

 ### Requirements
 Needs opengl and glut installed, look up the instructions for your environment